pragdave/sudoku/README.md

 Suduko
 ======

-An implementation of Peter Norvig's Suduko solver.
+An implementation of Peter Norvig's Sudoku solver.
 (see http://norvig.com/sudoku.html)

 A Sudoku puzzle is a grid of 81 squares; the majority of enthusiasts